Nina Effenberger

 Since July 2021 I am a PhD student in the research group Machine Learning in Sustainable Energy Systems within the Cluster of Excellence – Machine Learning for Science at the University of Tübingen.
 Furthermore, I am part of the International Max Planck Research School for Intelligent Systems (IMPRS-IS).

-Additionally, I promote mental health in academia and I am also part of the PhD initiative sustainAbility.
+Additionally, I am trained in mental health first aid and promote mental health in academia.
+I am also part of the PhD initiative sustainAbility.

 news